 In relation to paragraph (g), it is prescribed that the Independent Director is disqualified from being an Independent Director if he:

-(a) had engaged personally in transactions with the Company or any related corporation of the Company (other than for board service as a non-executive Director) within the last 2 years; or
+- had engaged personally in transactions with the Company or any related corporation of the Company (other than for board service as an independent Director) within the last 3 years; or

-(b) is presently a partner, Director, a major shareholder, of an Entity (other than subsidiaries of the Company) which has engaged in transactions with the Company within the last 2 years; and
+- is presently a partner, Director, a major shareholder, of an Entity (other than subsidiaries of the Company) which has engaged in transactions with the Company within the last 3 years; and

 the consideration of which in aggregate exceeds 5% of the gross revenue on a consolidated basis (where applicable) of the Independent Director or the Entity or RM1 million, whichever is the higher.